How the Oral Microbiota Influences Gut Health and Microbiome Balance

 1. Does the oral microbiome affect gut health?

-Yes — oral bacteria migrate into the gut daily and influence acidity, immunity, inflammation, and microbial balance.
+Yes — over 1 billion oral bacteria migrate into the gut daily, shaping stomach acidity, immune signaling, inflammation, and microbial balance.

 2. Can oral dysbiosis cause digestive issues?